deNBI/bibigrid_clum/readme.md

 depends on the chosen flavor and the overall load of the cloud and will take up to 15 minutes.

 ### List Running Cluster
-Since several clusters can be running simultaneously, it can be useful to list all running clusters:
+Since several clusters can run simultaneously, listing all running clusters can be useful:

 Execute `./bibigrid.sh -i bibigrid.yml -l`.
 You will receive a general overview over all clusters started in your project.